nikhilsh/A-N-D-R-O-I-D-B-O-Y-S/README.md

 > Duration: ?

 __Firewall (EEE)__
-> Create a firewall in front of Bob.
+> Create a firewall in front of Bob, with speed 85
 > Damage: ?
+> Cooldown: 5s

 __Bladestorm (QWE)__
-> Create three flying swords around Bob, with angular velocity of 3
+> Create three flying swords around Bob, with angular velocity of 3 and an increasing radius
 > Damage: 300
+> Cooldown: 5s

 ## LibGDX Classes and Interfaces
 `com.badlogic.gdx.Gdx`